50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “Her love for her family was like a concrete foundation, solid and enduring.”
+1. “Her love for her family was a concrete foundation, solid and enduring.”

 2. “The company’s growth was built on a concrete foundation of hard work and trust.”